 For close to a half century, the scenes and characters in this part of the play, also including a Lame Boy, a Well Boy, a Jester, a Lord of Misrule, minstrels, foresters, and a procession of cooks remained the same.
-But the second half of the play, introducing Saint Francis, a monk, and Jesus as a baby in a manger, was replaced at some point, and perhaps as early as the 1930’s, by a mummers play with a brave knight and a fearsome dragon.
-Even today, the dialogue in the opening scene is exactly as written by Miss Alexander, and the presentation of the cooks’ feast to Sir John is typically performed as originally written.
+Even today, the dialogue in the opening scene is exactly as written by Miss Alexander, and the presentation of the cooks’ feast to Sir John also typically follows the 1921 script.
+At some unknown point in time the second half of the play, introducing Saint Francis, a monk, and Jesus, as a baby in a manger, was eliminated—perhaps as early as the 1930’s.
+We do know that by 1929 a mummers’ play with a brave knight and a fearsome dragon was “added to the usual pageant.”

 Venue changes took place as well.
 Bardwell Auditorium wasn’t built until 1929, and was sometimes unavailable, so Revels returned to the old gym, or Mudd Gym, or even Common Ground on occasion.
 Originally the feast occurred in the Dana Main Dining Room before the show, and included an elaborate parade of courses by the cooks, songs by roving minstrels, and antics by the jester.
 Costumed faculty, staff, students, and guests were led in procession by bagpiper to open the show.
 Afterwards the community returned to the Dana Main Living Room where the foresters brought in the Yule Log, and the Lord of Misrule set it ablaze in the grand fireplace (with kerosene, and a bucket of sand nearby).
 Carols were then sung by the light of a Christmas tree.

 Major thematic modifications came more recently.
 In December 1993, in a preface to the program, Head of School Blair Jenkins explained the new emphasis on the themes of the Winter Solstice.
 It was an effort to de-emphasize Christian references in order to be more inclusive of a diversity of cultures.
-Songs from other faith traditions were introduced, and a staff recitation of the poem “The Shortest Day” by Susan Cooper became a highly anticipated part of the Revels performance.
+Songs from other faith traditions were introduced, and a recitation of the poem “The Shortest Day” by Susan Cooper became a highly anticipated part of the Revels performance.
+Since 1994 the poem has been performed by a faculty or staff “narrator”‘ whose identity was kept a secret until revealed on stage.

 With so many changes over the years, archivists and student researchers are still uncovering facts and details of Dana Hall’s December celebrations.
 But one aspect of Revels has remained constant: the Dana Hall community comes together to celebrate the spirit of good fellowship and the turning of the year.
 To quote from the 1925 Class Book page on Revels: “[And] so another link …[is] wrought in the chain of memories that binds our hearts to Dana for all time.”